-Italian rescuers search for missing in island landslide
+Body of girl found in Italy mudslide; death toll rises to 2

 Pope Francis expressed his closeness to the people of Ischia during the traditional Sunday blessing in St. Peter’s Square.
 “I am praying for the victims, for those who are suffering and for those who are involved in the rescue,” he said.

-The Naples prefect, Claudio Palomba, on Sunday said the official number of missing was 11, while four people had been injured and 160 displaced from their homes, according to the LaPresse news agency.
-He said 15 homes had been overwhelmed by the stream of mud.
+The Naples prefect, Claudio Palomba, said on Sunday that 15 homes had been overwhelmed by the stream of mud.
+In addition to the dead and missing, four people were injured and more than 160 displaced.

-The massive landslide before dawn on Saturday was triggered by exceptional rainfall, and sent a mass of mud and debris hurtling down a mountainside toward the port of Casamicciola, collapsing buildings and sweeping vehicles into the sea.
-By Sunday, 164 people were left homeless by the events.
+The massive landslide before dawn on Saturday was triggered by exceptional rainfall, and sent a mass of mud and debris hurtling through the port of Casamicciola, collapsing buildings and sweeping vehicles into the sea.

 One widely circulated video showed a man, covered with mud, clinging to a shutter, chest-deep in muddy water.

 The island received 126 millimeters (nearly five inches) of rain in six hours, the heaviest rainfall in 20 years, according to officials.
-Experts said the disaster was exacerbated by building in areas of high risk on the mountainous island.
+Experts said the disaster was exacerbated by building in areas of high risk on the mountainous island, which is also in an seismically active zone.
+Two people were killed in 2017 when a 4.0-magnitude quake struck Casamicciola and Lacco Ameno.

 “There is territory that cannot be occupied.
 You cannot change the use of a zone where there is water.
 The course of the water created this disaster,” geologist Riccardo Caniparoli told RAI.
 “There are norms and laws that were not respected.”